Baylor rocked by wave after wave of ugly allegations

 In one instance, when shown a list of names of players a woman said attacked her, Briles allegedly responded, ''Those are some bad dudes.
 Why was she around those guys?''

 To date, only two of Briles' former players have been tried and convicted of sexual assault, and another is currently charged in a 2016 assault.
-But the university's own investigation that led to Briles' firing last May determined his program acted as if it was ''above the rules'' and that the school had mishandled assault complaints across campus for years.
+But the university's own investigation that led to Briles' firing last May determined his program acted ''above the rules'' and the school mishandled assault complaints across campus for years.

 The civil lawsuits started piling up as alleged victims came forward with claims of assault and investigative misconduct or incompetence by the school.